How to be a Peer Advisor

 What will I gain by becoming a Peer Advisor?

 PAs continue to maximize their education abroad experience by sharing it with others.
 PAs gain experience and develop skills in creating marketing strategies, program planning and execution, leadership, public speaking, and more!

 How can I apply?

-To apply, please contact firstname.lastname@example.org requesting a peer advisor application.
-Applications are due by August 21, 2013.
+To apply, please send a completed application to firstname.lastname@example.org.
+Applications are due by January 8, 2014.
 Interviews will also be required and will be held in groups.
 Please include on the application which time and date (listed below) you will be able to attend.